satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 that the article could be published in a timely manner.
-This may be handled by not requiring a consensus, but instead by exploiting metrics that quantify the quality of the reviews and comments on these reviews to make a decision, as discussed earlier.
+This may be handled by not requiring a consensus, but instead by exploiting metrics that quantify the quality of the reviews and comments on these reviews to make a decision, as discussed earlier. --not limited to the review process!--

 we can perform experiments to see what the most efficient and useful handling of this -- just like OS projects do today...